PostHog/posthog.com/contents/blog/startup-data-stack.md

 ![MVP](../images/blog/startup-data-stack/mvp.png)

 To choose these products, they usually go with the "popular" choice, as they are [boring technologies](https://mcfunley.com/choose-boring-technology) that work for other people.
-The goal of the data stack at the MVP stage is to get basic data into if what you are building is working.
+The goal of the data stack at the MVP stage is to get basic data into if [what you are building is working](/blog/early-stage-analytics).
 Complicated solutions aren’t needed for this.

 ## The seed stage data stack

 Once the MVP has traction and enters the seed stage, the data needs become more advanced.
 This is because what to work on become less obvious.
 Startups need data to figure out how to spend their time and resources.
 Some questions asked at this stage include:

-- what features should we prioritize developing?
+- What features should we prioritize developing?
-- how do we best serve our [ideal customer](/blog/creating-ideal-customer-profile)?
+- How do we best serve our [ideal customer](/blog/creating-ideal-customer-profile)?
-- how do we optimize our [conversion funnel](/tutorials/funnels)?
+- How do we optimize our [conversion funnel](/tutorials/funnels)?
-- what channels should we [be advertising on](/blog/dev-marketing-for-startups)?
+- What channels should we [be advertising on](/blog/dev-marketing-for-startups)?

 To answer these questions, teams pull data from a growing number of sources like product analytics, CRM, help desk, and ad platform.
 They also utilize more of the features of these platforms, such as customer engagement and session recordings, generating more data.